OllieJones/index-wp-mysql-for-speed/readme.txt

 **Yes.** You already knew that.

+= I don't see any changes to my database speed.
+Why not? =

+* On a modestly sized site (with a few users and a few hundred posts) your database may be fast enough without these keys.
+The speed improvements are most noticeable on larger sites with many posts and products.
+* Just installing and activating the plugin is **not enough to make it work**.
+Don't forget to visit the Index MySQL Tool under the Tools menu.
+From there you can press the **Add Keys Now** button.

 = I use a nonstandard database table prefix.
 Will this work ? =

 **Yes.** Some WordPress databases have [nonstandard prefixes](https://codex.wordpress.org/Creating_Tables_with_Plugins#Database_Table_Prefix).
 That is, their tables are named _something_posts_, _something_postmeta_, and so forth instead of _wp_posts_ and _wp_postmeta_.
 This works with those databases.